 Most jobs in this area require third level education, and graduates tend to find work as Valuation surveyors, Property development surveyors, Property managers, or Investment advisers.

-Surveying What on Earth is surveying?
-Video explaining what working in land, property and surveying is all about:
+What on earth in surveying?
+Video explaining what working in land, property and surveying is all about.

 Surveyors are highly trained and experienced professionals that are typically employed throughout the Construction, Land and Property sectors.
 They work across all aspects of the built and natural environment for a variety of employers, including auctioneers, valuers, developers, construction firms, facilities management, as well as county councils and state agencies.
 They generally specialise in one of the following areas: